 Python Blockchain Library Development

 In previous Tech Tuesday’s we’ve mentioned some internal dApps for testing.
 One has become quite popular even though it is text based.
-Our friendly tester TonyL has a Crypto Conditions TUI (Text User Interface) written in python.
+Our friendly tester TonyL has a Custom Consensus framework TUI (Text User Interface) written in python.
 An elegant and easy to learn language, the tool is entering a new phase of development by being able to connect to remote systems too!

 Although not a recommended production method of interacting with a node, it does allow our engineering team to be more productive (and flexible) in their approach to blockchain problem solving.